helping rebuild devastated lives

 Bellydance has a unique ability to help women feel better about themselves and their bodies.
 The movements feel sensual and womanly and there’s enormous joy gained from dancing in a group to pleasurable music.
 Taught in a safe space, amongst other women like themselves, our classes are helping women accept their bodies, develop confidence and rebuild self esteem through positive feedback.
 Dancing also takes their minds away from their terrible memories, and enables them to laugh and have fun together.

 Read about some of the surprising results below

 Please support us with a donation, however small, to enable our work to continue

 And if you are a UK tax payer, please do remember to tick the Gift Aid box, so that the government can add a significant percentage to your donation – it makes an enormous difference.

 And the results?

-With grateful thanks to Croydon Council Community Fund and several Croydon councillors for their financial support
+With grateful thanks to the Allen Lane Foundation, Croydon Council Community Fund and several Croydon councillors for their financial support